CMK10/About_me/README.md

 *12/2022 - 04/2023*
 *Käthe-Kollwitz-Gesamtschule, Grevenbroich, Germany*

-- Worked as a teacher, delivering science and chemistry lessons to secondary school students (grades 5 to 10)
+- Worked as a teacher, delivering science and chemistry lessons to secondary school students
 - Managed educational activities and ensured student engagement with a weekly commitment of 25.5 hours
 - Created and delivered lesson plans, classroom, and lab activities to support academic growth